YeferYV/RetroNvim/README.md

 After installing retronvim extension, open
 `whichkey` > `+Install Dependencies` > `install <your package manager>` > `<your package manager> install neovim gcc make ...` > relaunch vscode

+Important: for new retronvim releases if zsh/bash/git-bash setup is enable then you need to update the hardcode `$EDITOR` variable with `whichkey` > `+Install Dependencies` > `Enable Zsh/Bash/Git-Bash ...`
+(just in case you want to use `$EDITOR` inside other terminals otherwise skip this step)

 </details>

 ## Treesitter Installation